Phi Kappa Phi formed its name from the initial letters of the Greek words and adopted

 There are 283 Phi Kappa Phi chapters nationwide.
 Phi Kappa Phi’s purpose is to promote the pursuit of excellence in all fields of higher education and to recognize outstanding achievement by students, faculty, and others through the election to membership and through various awards for distinguished achievement.

 Invitations to membership are extended in early spring.
 Induction follows in March or April.
-Active members receive the Society's journal, The National Forum and have opportunites for scholarships and honoraria.
+Active members receive the Society's journal, The National Forum and have opportunities for scholarships and honoraria.

 The SDSU chapter annually provides about $4,000 in stipends for graduate study and study abroad scholarships to SDSU students, and one graduating SDSU senior is chosen by the chapter to compete for national PKP fellowships ranging from $5,000 to $15,000.